 However, there are cases where aggressive behaviors in dogs can be caused by medical conditions.
 Whereas a dog owner may perceive an out-of-the-blue, unprovoked aggressive attack as a sign of a serious behavioral problem, it may actually be the direct result of the dog's experience of physical pain.

 Veterinarians know this very well.
-In every veterinarian office tucked away in a handy drawer lies a set of different sized muzzles ready to be used.
-They know as a fact that even the most docile dogs may easily turn into vicious and snarling monsters at the sight of a needle or upon being treated for a painful wound.
+In every veterinarian office, tucked away in a handy drawer, lies a set of differently sized muzzles ready to be used.
+They know for a fact that even the most docile dogs may easily turn into vicious and snarling monsters at the sight of a needle or upon being treated for a painful wound.

 Medical conditions should be suspected as well in stray dogs or rescue dogs with an unknown medical history.
-However, not all owners are willing to give these dogs the benefit of doubt, either out of ignorance (not knowing that there are actually conditions causing aggressive behaviors) or out of fear (the dog is a scary, must get rid of him as soon as possible!).
+However, not all owners are willing to give these dogs the benefit of the doubt, either out of ignorance (not knowing that there are actually conditions causing aggressive behaviors) or out of fear (the dog is scary, and they feel that they must get rid of him as soon as possible!).

-Truth is, an aggressive dog is a scary dog, especially when the aggression is targeted towards children and people.
+The truth is, an aggressive dog is indeed a scary dog, especially when the aggression is targeted towards other pets, children and people.
 Such dogs are perceived as a liability, an animal too dangerous to be handled and is easily converted from man's best to man's worst enemy.

 Medical Causes of Dog Aggression